The Xometry app works best with JavaScript enabled!

 PLA is not widely used for typical consumer and industrial applications.
 It is mostly used for 3D printing in hobbyist applications or prototyping but has found some applications in the biomedical industry.
 ABS, on the other hand, is used as an engineering plastic across almost every industry.
 It is preferred for applications requiring toughness and impact resistance.

 PLA is a very easy material to 3D print and it produces parts that are dimensionally stable.
-ABS, on the other hand, tends to warp easily during printing.
+ABS, on the other hand, tends to warp easily during printing which makes it a bit harder to control precise dimensions.
+Rest assured that Xometry uses high-end industrial printers that reliably print with ABS-M30 and can maintain accuracy across builds.

 3D-printed PLA and ABS have the common FDM (Fused Deposition Modeling) surface finish with visible layer lines.
 However, ABS can be vapor smoothed with solvents like acetone while PLA must be hand sanded for optimal surface finish.
 The vapor smoothing process melts the surface, giving it a smooth and homogeneous finish.

 PLA is a bioplastic and biodegradable under the correct conditions.
-Unfortunately, these conditions are only present in industrial composting facilities.
+Unfortunately, these conditions are usually only present in industrial composting facilities, so you likely won't be able to just toss a discarded print into your compost bin at home and expect it to degrade naturally.
 The required conditions include high temperatures and exposure to specific microbial environments.
 PLA can take up to 80 years to fully decompose in nature.
-ABS, on the other hand, is not biodegradable and can take hundreds of years to fully decompose.
+That said, ABS is not biodegradable and can take hundreds of years to fully decompose.

 PLA and ABS are among the lowest-cost materials used in 3D printing.
-Both can be purchased for around $20 per 1 kg spool.
+Both can be purchased for around $20 per 1 kg spool for hobbyist machines.
 ABS can be slightly more expensive than PLA, but the difference is usually insignificant.
+If you use Xometry to order your parts, you can easily compare the costs using our Instant Quoting Engine®.

 Despite the benefits of using PLA and ABS, an alternative material can achieve similar results: